SloveniaEngineering/laguna-backend/CONTRIBUTING.md

 > This guide uses Linux `scripts/*.sh`, but scrips for Windows are also available via `scripts/*-win.ps1`.

 1. Clone this repo `git clone --recurse-submodules https://github.com/SloveniaEngineering/laguna-backend` and `cd` into it.
-2. Run `cargo install sqlx-cli --no-default-features --features rustls,postgres`.
+2. Run `scripts/tools.sh` to install project tools that simplify development.
-3. Run `cargo install cargo-watch`.
+   This can be quite expensive so if you don't need all the tools you can install them manually (see `scripts/tools.sh`).
-4. Make sure Postgres daemon is running, then do `scripts/dbsetup.sh laguna_db` to create `laguna_db` local DB with tables.
+3. Make sure Postgres daemon is running, then do `sqlx database setup --database-url=postgres://postgres:postgres@127.0.0.1/laguna_dev_db` to create `laguna_dev_db` local DB with tables.
-5. Run **and watch for changes** with `scripts/dev.sh` or just run with `cargo run`.
+4. Run with `scripts/dev.sh` or with `cargo run`.

 > **Note**
 > `scripts/dev.sh` watches for changes in source code and if change is detected automatically recompiles and restarts the server.

 ## Testing

+> **Note**
+> In the future we will likely test validation and **important** logic with unit tests separately from integration tests that work with DB.

-1. Run `scripts/test.sh` to run all tests in `laguna_dev_db` using `_sqlx_test` schema rather than `public` used for local development.
+1. Run `scripts/test.sh` to run all tests using `_sqlx_test` databases and store test infos in `laguna_dev_db` in `_sqlx_test` schema rather than `public` used for local development.

 To delete zombie test databases if tests failed use `scripts/dbdroptest.sh _sqlx_test`.

 > **Note**
-> To delete deprecated old-format zombie test databases `scripts/dbdroptest.sh laguna_test_db`.
+> On WSL or Mingw64 you likely don't have a tty terminal.
+For that you can use `scripts/dbdroptest_fixtty.sh scripts/dbdroptest.sh _sqlx_test`.

 > **Note**
+> To delete deprecated **old-format** zombie test databases `scripts/dbdroptest.sh laguna_test_db`.

+> **Note**
-> We don't delete test databases, because they are useful for debugging.
+> You probably don't want to delete test databases, because they are useful for debugging/inspection.

 ## Configuration